kiniry/objective-c/s093041/Assignment2-2/README.md

 types.

-A laguange like C# is statically typed, but using the 'dynamic' type can give some of the same effects as Objective-C
+A laguange like C# is statically typed, but using the `dynamic` type can give some of the same effects as Objective-C

 Field hiding
 ----------
 In Objective-C field or properties are generally either public or private with nothing in between.
 At least this design choice pretty much enforces the programmer to think about his model in this way when designing the software.
-However, something like a public getter and a private setter can be achieved simply by stating that the public property is 'readonly'.
+However, something like a public getter and a private setter can be achieved simply by stating that the public property is `readonly`.
 This way, the outside world cannot wirte to it.
 But internally, the corresponding instance variable is still read/write, which means that the private implementation can indeed write to the property.
 In C# one would simply write:

 	int age { get; private set; }